neuronsimulator/nrn/neuron/general/classes/pwman.rst

     Description:
-        A variety of hooks into the Print&FileWindowManager to allow program control of that tool.
+        A variety of hooks into the :ref:`pwm` to allow program control of that tool.
 The implementation of the
         Window item of the NeuronMainMenu makes
         heavy use of this class.
 Note that the first window created is called